ItalyPaleAle/WithBlueInk/content/post/2020-05-17-how-and-why-to-sign-git-commits.md

 By now, I hope you at least have a general understanding of the idea behind asymmetric cryptography.
 Let's see how we can use it.

 The OpenPGP standard contains specifications on algorithms, encodings, etc, for real-world usage of solutions based on cryptography.
 Among the various implementations of the OpenPGP standard, the most widely-adopted one is likely GPG (also known as GnuPG).
 This is a free, open source (libre) application that works on Windows, macOS, and Linux, as a command-line tool.
-Countless of tools and applications depend on GPG (or the standards it use) to deal with cryptography in a standardized, interoperable way.
+Countless tools and applications depend on GPG (or the standards it use) to deal with cryptography in a standardized, interoperable way.

 One of the (many) things GPG does is giving you the ability to sign arbitrary messages or files.
 This works great with Git, and we'll see how in just a moment.